Is Foot Washing An Act Of Worship?

 So let’s look at all the lessons that Jesus is teaching here; Remain humble and serve others.
 Love your enemies.
 The servant is not greater than the master, in other words, be in subjection.
 Keep your integrity, even if a friend betrays you.
 And fulfill your responsibilities to God.
 Jesus did what He did, and said what He said, so that the scriptures might be fulfilled.
 And we too, should do what we do, and say what we say, so that the will of God might be fulfilled.

-Jesus washed the apostle’s feet, as an illustration of the lesson’s, and the principles that He was teaching.
+Jesus washed the apostle’s feet, as an illustration, of the lesson’s, and the principles that He was teaching.
 And that’s exactly what Jesus did when He taught in parables.
 The parable was the illustration, of the lesson and the principle that he was teaching.
-You’ve never heard anyone argue, that we must re-enact the parable, in order to live by the principle taught, have you?
+You’ve never heard anyone argue, that we must re-enact the parable, in order to live by the principle it taught, have you?

 And likewise, we don’t need to re-enact the washing of the apostles’ feet, in order to learn the lesson’s and live by the principles that Jesus taught that evening.

-John never mentions the instructions for the Lord’s supper.
-Were those instructions given before or after Jesus washed the disciples’ feet?
+John never even mentions the instructions for the Lord’s supper.
+Were those instructions given before, or after Jesus washed the disciples’ feet?
 We don’t know, do we?
 Luke gives the account of the instructions for the Lord’s supper, and then he records discussions that took place between Jesus and the apostles, that John didn’t even write about.
 And after those discussions, Luke writes in Luke 22:39; “And He came out and proceeded, as was His custom, to the Mount of Olives, and the disciples followed Him.”

 So after Jesus gave the instructions for the Lord’s supper, there was a lot of teaching, and discussion that took place, before they all went out to the Mount of Olives.